avatarsdk/metaperson-oculus-unity-sample/README.md

 2. Clone this repository to your computer.
 3. Open the project in Unity.
 4. Open the `\Assets\AvatarSDK\MetaPerson\OculusSample\Scenes\MetapersonOculusSampleScene.unity` scene.
-5. Run the project and see how the MetaPerson avatar on the scene is animated with the Oculus LipSync.
+5. Run the project and see how the MetaPerson avatar on the scene is animated with the Oculus Lipsync.

 ![Button](./Images/running_demo.png)

-6. Click on the `Load another avatar` button and wait for another MetaPerson avatar to be downloaded replacing the original one
+6. Click on the `Load another avatar` button and wait for another MetaPerson avatar to be downloaded, replacing the original one.

 ## How does it work

 ![Components](./Images/components.png)

-There is a predefined avatar on the scene that is animated with Oculus LipSync when you run the project.
+A predefined avatar on the scene is animated with Oculus Lipsync when you run the project.
 When you run the application and click the button, another avatar is downloaded.
-Then it replaces the original one.
+Then, it replaces the original one.
 Audio and facial animation keep playing continuously for the new avatar.
-The MetaPerson Avatar object placed on the scene contains the predefined MetaPerson avatar and has a number of attached components. `AudioSource` component is responsible for playing audio clip. `OVRLipSyncContext` serves as an interface to the Oculus Lip-Sync engine.
-This component should be added into the scene once for each Audio Source. `OVRLipSyncContextMorphTarget` bridges the output of the viseme (facial expression) detection system to the morph targets of a skinned mesh renderer.
+The MetaPerson Avatar object placed on the scene contains the predefined MetaPerson avatar and has several attached components. `AudioSource` component is responsible for playing an audio clip. `OVRLipSyncContext` serves as an interface to the Oculus Lipsync engine.
+This component should be added to the scene once for each Audio Source. `OVRLipSyncContextMorphTarget` bridges the output of the viseme (facial expression) detection system to the morph targets of a skinned mesh renderer.
 It allows you to control the facial expressions of a character model based on the detected visemes.
-For MetaPerson avatars we need two `OVRLipSyncContextMorphTarget` components attached: one for avatar head mesh, another one for lower teeth mesh.
+For MetaPerson avatars, we need two `OVRLipSyncContextMorphTarget` components attached: one for avatar head mesh and another one for lower teeth mesh.

 ## Oculus configuration